 Most of the times we need to count the numbers of observations in a SAS dataset and pass it to a macro variable.
 Reading the descriptor portion is one of the most efficient and quickest ways of determining the number of observations in a SAS data set.

 In this post, we will see various methods to count the number of rows (records) in a SAS dataset.

 1. Using PROC SQL

 proc sql; select count(*) into :cnt from sashelp.class; quit; %put &cnt.;

-Using PROC SQL method is not considered to be an efficient way as it does not use metadata information of SAS dataset.
+Using the PROC SQL method is not considered to be an efficient way as it does not use metadata information of the SAS dataset.
 Instead, it reads through each record (row) of your SAS dataset which requires processing power.
 However, it is simple to understand and develop and can be used for smaller datasets.

 This method is also not efficient.
 It reads the entire data set and increments a counter to pick up the last value of the dataset.
 The END option returns true or 1 if the observation is the last observation in the dataset.

 NOBS is a SAS automatic variable that contains the number of rows in a dataset and NOBS = obs holds the count of records in the variable obs.

 During the compilation phase, the data step reads in variables from the data set in the Set Statement.
 During execution, SAS reads in the observations from the input data set in sequential order.
 By using if 0 then set, we can bypass the execution part of the Set Statement which is conditional logic that always fails.